Mwarssame/Mohamed-Warssame/README.md

 ##  Risk

-The potential loss (financial or otherwise) if a threat exploits a vulnerability and impacts an asset.
+The potential loss (financial or otherwise) if a threat exploits a vulnerability and impacts an asset.  or In simple terms
+- **Risk** – is how much a business could lose if a threat takes advantage of a vulnerability — like a burglar walking through an unlocked door.
+In cybersecurity, this could be weak access controls or an unpatched system.

 ##  Risk Formula